HunterX-7/Space-Missions-DA/README.md

 </br>

-Questions answer with this dashboard
+Questions answered with this dashboard

 1. How have rocket launches trended across time?
-Has mission success rate increased?
+Has the mission success rate increased?

 2. Which countries have had the most successful space missions?
 Has it always been that way?